howard8888/workspace/README.md

 The symbolic graph is not a full knowledge base.
 Its job is to index “what led to what” as simple, directed edges between small records called bindings.
 Planning is then just graph search over these edges.

 Design decision (formerly ADR-0001): We intentionally use a small episode graph with weak causality.
 Each edge means “this tended to follow that” rather than a logical implication.
-This keeps recall and planning fast and transparent; deeper causal reasoning can be layered on later.
+This keeps recall and planning fast and transparent, deeper causal reasoning can be layered on later.